+44 (0)1223 330484

 IT account

-Before you arrive in Cambridge, you need to complete student registration.
-All students are emailed instructions in advance but you can check here if you don’t appear to have received this.
 After collecting your University Information Services (UIS) computing account and changing your password, you will be able to access your Microsoft mail account, as well as any specific resources and course materials provided by your college and department, and the University Library’s online resources.

 Crime prevention and personal safety